Skip to main content

 • Caveats: Did the summary keep limitations, dates, exceptions, and conditions?

-• Attribution: Can you identify the original page and the passage behind the claim?
+• Source link: Can you identify the page and passage behind the claim?

 • Context: Does nearby text qualify or reverse the summarized point?

-• Use case: Is the summary for triage, or will it support a decision, quote, or published claim?
+• Use: Is the recap only for a skim, or will it support a quote or published claim?

 Which web page summarizer should you choose?